praveen132006/Team-ASTRIX/README.md

 ## Overview

 The AI Forensic Analysis System is designed to differentiate between authentic (human-created) media and AI-generated or manipulated content.
-It employs multiple forensic analysis techniques to detect indicators of AI generation, manipulation, or deepfakes in images, videos, and text.
+It employs multiple forensic analysis techniques to detect indicators of AI generation, manipulation, or deepfakes in images.

 With the rapid advancement of AI image generation technologies like DALL-E, Midjourney, and Stable Diffusion, the ability to detect AI-generated images has become increasingly important.
 This system provides comprehensive analysis and visualization tools to identify AI artifacts and manipulation markers.